StarscapeTFT/TFTCalculator/README.md

 1. Download the latest version of [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
 The free Community Edition will work fine.
 2. Download this repository.
 3. Open the TFTCalculator.sln solution file with Visual Studio and build!
 It should work without fiddling with the dependencies.
+If it doesn't, please let me know.

 The first time you open the solution file, Visual Studio will download two dependencies from NuGet: